-You will engage in guided practice of bibliographic (text-based) research that will prepare you to write a doctoral dissertation in Practical Theology.
+Credits: 3 You will engage in guided practice of bibliographic (text-based) research that will prepare you to write a doctoral dissertation in Practical Theology.
 You will learn to craft a research problem, identify appropriate research methods, locate, evaluate, and document scholarly sources, structure argumentation, and write at the doctoral level.
 Building upon those skills, you will write a dissertation proposal that must be approved by the Dissertation Proposal Committee before you begin the dissertation research courses.
 Prerequisite(s): PTH 9200 and PTH 9400.
+Graduate

-PTH 9901 - Practical Theology Dissertation Research 1
+PTH 9901 - Practical Theology Dissertation Research and Writing I

-Upon successful completion of the dissertation proposal course, your supervising professor will guide you as you engage in research for a 90,000-110,000-word dissertation in a selected area of practical theology.
+Credits: 6 Upon successful completion of the dissertation proposal course, your supervising professor will guide you as you engage in research for a 90,000-110,000-word dissertation in a selected area of practical theology.
 (3-6) Repeatable.
-Prerequisite(s): PTH 9900
+Prerequisite(s): PTH 9900 and RES 9690 Graduate

-PTH 9902 - Practical Theology Dissertation Research 2
+PTH 9902 - Practical Theology Dissertation Research and Writing II

-Upon successful completion of the dissertation proposal course, your supervising professor will guide you as you engage in research for a 90,000-110,000-word dissertation in a selected area of practical theology.
+Credits: 6 Upon successful completion of the dissertation proposal course, your supervising professor will guide you as you engage in research for a 90,000-110,000-word dissertation in a selected area of practical theology.
 (3-6) Repeatable.
+Prerequisite(s): PTH 9901 Graduate

-PTH 9903 - Practical Theology Dissertation Research 3
+PTH 9903 - Practical Theology Dissertation Research and Writing III

-Upon successful completion of the dissertation proposal course, your supervising professor will guide you as you engage in research for a 90,000-110,000-word dissertation in a selected area of practical theology.
+Credits: 6 Upon successful completion of the dissertation proposal course, your supervising professor will guide you as you engage in research for a 90,000-110,000-word dissertation in a selected area of practical theology.
 (3-6) Repeatable.
+Prerequisite(s): PTH 9902 Graduate

-PTH 9904 - Practical Theology Dissertation Writing 1
+PTH 9904 - Practical Theology Dissertation Research and Writing IV

-Upon completing your dissertation research, you will continue working under your supervising professor's direction to draft your 90,000-110,000-word dissertation.
+Credits: 6 Upon completing your dissertation research, you will continue working under your supervising professor's direction to draft your 90,000-110,000-word dissertation.
 (3-6) Repeatable.
+Prerequisite(s): PTH 9903 Graduate

-PTH 9905 - Practical Theology Dissertation Writing 2
+PTH 9905 - Practical Theology Dissertation Research and Writing V

-Upon completing your dissertation research, you will continue working under your supervising professor's direction to draft your 90,000-110,000-word dissertation.
+Credits: 6 Upon completing your dissertation research, you will continue working under your supervising professor's direction to draft your 90,000-110,000-word dissertation.
 (3-6) Repeatable.
+Prerequisite(s): PTH 9904 Graduate

-PTH 9906 - Practical Theology Dissertation Defense
+PTH 9906 - Practical Theology Dissertation Review and Defense

-Upon successful completion of the dissertation research and writing courses and upon your supervising professor's recommendation, you will submit the final draft of your 90,000-110,000-word dissertation to the Dissertation Defense Committee comprised of your supervising professor and two additional faculty members.
+Credits: 3-6 Repeatable Upon successful completion of the dissertation research and writing courses and upon your supervising professor's recommendation, you will submit the final draft of your 90,000-110,000-word dissertation to the Dissertation Defense Committee comprised of your supervising professor and two additional faculty members.
 Once the committee has read the dissertation, you will appear before them and defend it orally.
 (6) Repeatable.
+Prerequisite(s): PTH 9905 Graduate